Chart Color Schemes

 Mount Waverley - South's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mount Waverley - South shows excellent health outcomes with very low prevalence of common conditions across all ages.
-Approximately 58% of its total population (11,938 people) have private health cover, higher than Greater Melbourne's 54.4%.
+Mount Waverley - South shows excellent health outcomes, with very low prevalence of common conditions across all ages.
+Private health cover is high at approximately 58% (~11,957 people), compared to Greater Melbourne's 54.4%.

 Frequently Asked Questions - Health